Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 3. How much protein do we get on a frugivore diet?

-If you get enough proteins on a fruit diet largely depends on the foods (nuts, greens) and fruit types included in your diet, and the quality of fruits.
+Now, here comes the clue: If you are able to get enough proteins on a fruit-based diet, is highly dependent on the food types (greens and nuts) and fruit type included in your diet.
+And on their quality.
 Be aware that wild tropical fruits contain more protein than cultivated ones (see below) and way more than temperate fruit!

 The frugivore diet provides the recommended amount of protein!